About Jeremiah Program

 - Conduct reference checks and liaison with the HR team to ensure a smooth transition of selected candidates from recruitment to onboarding.

-- Partner with the Talent & Recruitment Director on employer branding efforts, promoting the company’s reputation and attractiveness as an employer.
+- Partner with Vice President, Talent & Human Resources, on employer branding efforts, promoting the organization’s reputation and attractiveness as an employer.

 - Develop networks and contacts in sector to build candidate pipelines.